AdrianGonz97/Bits2Ban-Twitch-Bot/README.md

 - The total amount of bits redeemed is exact to the amount required

 If multiple users were tagged in the same message, the ban will be issued to the user that was tagged first.

+### Avoiding a Ban (Counter Banning)
+A user can avoid being banned by **CHEER**ing the exact amount of bits that was set by the broadcaster during the "final words" stage.
+If a user **CHEERS** in time, the original ban requester will now be the one that is set to be banned.
+They will have an oppurtunity to counter ban the original counter ban, and can theoretically result in an infinite loop of two users going back and forth to avoid being banned.
+Excellent.

 ## Commands to Adjust Settings:
 #### IMPORTANT NOTE: